 - 0 Comments

-- home propane, propane, propane delivery, propane service, propane tank
+- home propane, home propane tanks, propane, propane delivery, propane service, propane tank

 Getting Started & Switching Propane Companies

 There is definitely a trend in the types of phone calls we receive from new customers and I want to address this as one of my first posts.

 Caller Type #1: You just bought a home that has propane appliances and a big tank outside and you have no idea what to do about that.

 It’s ok, I’m here to walk you through everything!

 Caller Type #2: You are sick and tired of bad service and/or high prices from your current company and want to find a company that treats you fairly.

 I specialize in propane customer trauma victims, let the healing begin.